jakubiwanca/zaliczenie-flutter-2/README.md

 This project uses Firebase.
 You need to configure it before running:

 -- Add google-services.json
-Go to Firebase Console
+Go to Firebase Console,
-Create a new project
+create a new project,
-Add an Android app
+add an Android app,
-Download the google-services.json file
+download the google-services.json file.
 Place it inside:
 **android/app/google-services.json**